-The IFTCC Learning Competency Framework
+The IFTCC Competency Framework Circle©

-Below is the IFTCC Competency Framework Circle .
-Notice that at the centre of the framework is “SAFE-T”.
-This acronym stands for ‘Sexual Attraction Fluidity Exploration in Therapy’ developed by the Alliance for Therapeutic Choice and Scientific Integrity in 2016.
-Our competency framework exists to train people in this important protocol.
-But note SAFE-T is not a therapy – it is a protocol, helping counsellors and therapists who work non-directively to explore the issues around sexual fluidity, and how these impact on our lives.
+Our competency framework exists to train people in these important Guidelines Protocols and Guidelines .
+Note SAFE-T is not a therapy – it is a protocol, helping counsellors and therapists who work non-directively to explore the issues around sexual fluidity, and how these impact our lives.

 Note that the Competency Framework Circle© has three learning Domains and these are explored at three levels: Basic (A) or beginner, Intermediate (B) and Advanced (C).